 Soap and Water

 The traditional use of soap and water is an effective way of eliminating the chances of contracting the deadly virus.
-This combination is not potent enough to kill the virus, but it can mechanically remove the virus off of the surface.
+This combination is not potent enough to kill the virus, but it can mechanically remove the virus from the surface.

 It can remove the virus from the skin.
 By doing so, the virus will not get the chance of infecting your cells.